moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ## How to customize this image with source code

 Ther is an Atelier project on folder ./irisdemodb-atelier-project.
 You can add your classes and CSP pages to it.
+This project already brings the "Hello IRIS" page as an example.

 When you rebuild the Dockerfile into a new image, this source code will be cooked into the container.

 ## Specifying your namespace